 Library of American Broadcasting Foundation Awards

-Library of American Broadcasting Foundation – Broadcast Historian Award
+Library of American Broadcasting Foundation – Broadcast Historian Awards

-Each year the Library of American Broadcasting Foundation (LABF) and BEA present the Broadcast Historian Award.
-With the support of LABF, BEA annually awards $5,000 to an educator who has published a book or produced creative work specifically related to broadcast/media history.
-Books and creative work are recognized in alternating years.
+Each year the Library of American Broadcasting Foundation (LABF) and BEA present the Broadcast Historian Awards.
+With the support of LABF, BEA annually two provides $2,500 awards:

 If LABF and BEA are unable to select an appropriate candidate in any given year, they reserve the right to cancel the award in that given year.
-The recipient will be recognized at a BEA2023 Awards Ceremony held in April.
+The recipient will be recognized at BEA’s annual convention held in Las Vegas each April.
 You must be a current BEA member to submit your work.

 Submission Deadline: December 15, 2022

-1. Please click here to fill out and submit your application.
-(Coming Soon)
+1. Please fill out and submit your applications by using the links below.

 2. Include one letter of support/reference letter from a colleague or consultant/person who worked on the project.

-3. Please upload or provide a url/link to the final version of the creative submission.
+3. Please upload or provide a url/link to the final version of the creative submission or a pdf version of the book.

 Library of American Broadcasting – Graduate Student Scholarship